Facebook Testing New Feature That Would Help You Know How Much Time You Spend On Their App

-Back in April, Facebook Chairman and CEO Mark Zuckerberg proclaimed, “Protecting our community is more important than maximizing our profits.”
+In April, Facebook Chairman and CEO Mark Zuckerberg proclaimed, “Protecting our community is more important than maximizing our profits.”
 Tech Crunch reports that the online social media giant is now testing a new feature that would provide proof that they are truly moving in that direction.
 Tentatively titled “Your Time on Facebook,” the feature would provide the user with data about daily and weekly usage.

 The Android app would show data for the previous seven days in two ways.
-The first one is a display of how much time you spent on Facebook on each of the last seven days.
+The first is a display of how much time you spent on Facebook on each of the last seven days.
 The other is a calculation of the average amount of time you spent on the app daily over the last seven days.
 But the new feature wouldn’t stop there.
 It would also allow you to set a daily limit for yourself and let you know when you’ve reached that limit, so you can control and, if needed, rein in the amount of time you spend staring at your screen.
 At least the amount of time you stare at Facebook.

 Also, in an effort to control the amount and quality of news content viewed by users, Your Time on Facebook also provides an easier way to control your notifications.
 A Facebook rep told Tech Crunch, “We’re always working on new ways to help make sure people’s time on Facebook is time well spent.”